BroadbandForum/usp/specification/extensions/iot/index.md

 ### Sensor Objects

 Sensor objects represent IoT capabilities that involve reading or reporting on a device or application state.
-They include Binary Sensors, Level Sensors, and Enumerated Sensors, along with functionality for triggering events and thresholds.
+They include Binary Sensors, Level Sensors, and Enumerated Sensors, along with support for thresholds and triggering events.

 #### Binary Sensor